w0lya/instrumentation-monitoring/README.md

 ## Future improvements
 1. Move MongoDb connection string into config.
 2. Use token-based authentication instead of user + password for MongoDb.
-3. Add authentication and authorization at app level.
+3. Add authentication and authorization at app level, socket level.
 3. Use TypeScript for type safety.
-4. Install and reference all the dependencies via a package manager, remove hardcoded CDN links.
+4. Install and reference all the dependencies (e.g. Vue.JS) via a package manager, remove hardcoded CDN links.
 5. Add minification, linting etc.
+6. Add some style beyond the minimalistic basics.
-6. Implement more unit and integration tests.
+7. Implement more unit and integration tests.
-7. Protect the app against heavy load by:
+8. Protect the app against heavy load by:
   - turning the request data log table into a paginated grid.
 Use a standard grid component
   - adding logic to batch the UI updates when the frequency of incoming requests is high
   - adding logic to purge the old data and only leave the X most recent records to be loaded (or move to a new 'archive' Db collection in Mongo)
   - limiting the Max number of allowed connections to the socket
-8. Take response codes into consideration when calculating response size stats.
+9. Take response codes into consideration when calculating response size stats.
 E.g. non-200 responses shouldn't mess up the Min, Max and Average times.
-9. Logging, exception handling.
+10. Logging, exception handling.
-10. Unit and integration tests.
+11. Unit and integration tests.
-10. Config merging.
+12. Config merging.
-11. Separate Components in the UI.
+13. Separate Components in the UI.
-12. Folder structure (server, client etc.)
+14. Folder structure (server, client etc.)
-13. Enable logging and reporting from multiple applications.
+15. Enable logging and reporting from multiple applications.
-14. Enable filtering, sorting of the logs (might just be done in 7.).
+16. Enable filtering, sorting of the logs (might just be done in 7.).
-15. Add 'how to deploy' to README.
+17. Add 'how to deploy' to README.
-16. HTTPS.
+18. HTTPS.